ArcadeHustle/RingEdge_NoKey_softmod/README.md

 "I am here in Panyu, China's game console base, a large number of game console motherboard repair"<br>
 https://www.chinafix.com/thread-991881-1-1.html

-It should be noted that “the first criminal case in China involving an infringer of coin-op amusement games" occured in Panyu CHina.
+It should be noted that “the first criminal case in China involving an infringer of coin-op amusement games" occured in Panyu China.
 In the raid that took place at Chengtai factory in Panyu "10 suspected copies of complete Sega products" were seized. https://www.intergameonline.com/coin-op/news/counterfeit-megatouch-units-seized-in-china

 ### Enter TrueCrypt